samsonemeje/Team-Generator-App/README.md

 ## Project Title: Team Generator

-This project hels to sort members into a team, It recieves Name input and number of teams desired and then sorts the names into teams randomly.
+This project helps to sort members into a team, It recieves Name input and Number of teams desired and then sorts the names into teams randomly.
 The main aim of this project is to showcase features and how to handle certain tasks with Angular.

 ## How to Install and Run the Project

-Open Terminal and run `ng serve` for a dev server.
+Open Terminal and run `npm install`
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.